hannahcancode/CFA-CSS-Zen-Garden/README.md

 [CSS Zen Garden](http://www.csszengarden.com/) is a project that aims to demonstrate what can be achieved using CSS for visual design.

-This depository holds a css stylesheet that I have created to display the default CSS Zen Garden html, without modifying the html itself.
+This repository holds a css stylesheet that I have created to display the default CSS Zen Garden html, without modifying the html itself.

 ![Example image](screenshot.png)